vizia/vizia-book/src/styling/stylesheets.md

 ```
 > Note that class names in CSS begin with a '.'

-There is also a `.toggle_class()` modifier for toggling a class name on a view using a bool or a lens with a bool target:
+There is also a `.toggle_class()` modifier for toggling a class name on a view using a boolean or a lens to some boolean state:

 ```rust
 Element::new(cx).toggle_class("foo", AppData::flag);